fourkitchens/czdap-tools/README.md

 To decrypt your own FTP credentials:

-1. Visit CZDAP and download the credentials.json file for your account.
+1. Visit CZDAP and download your token.
+You can find it on your user profile page.
-2. Replace the credentials.json file you see in this directory with the one you downloaded.
+2. Make a copy of the `config.sample.json` file and name it `config.json`.
-3. Replace the example key `czdap.private.key` with the one associated with your CZDAP account.
+3. Edit config.json and overwrite the "token" parameter with the your unique token.
+2. Copy your private key into this directory and make sure it's named `czdap.private.key`.
 4. Run `python decrypt.py`.

 Contributing